unsudo-org/doc/doc/whitepaper.md

 # ∗ Market Opportunity

+1. DAO-as-a-Service market projected 18% CAGR through 2030, expected to exceed $700M annually.​

+2. Polkadot developer ecosystem growing ~25% YoY post-JAM testnets.​

+3. Estimated addressable market of 500k+ blockchain developers globally by 2026; <15% capable of building directly at runtime/service layer levels.​

+About JAM: JAM enables elastic scaling, async compute, flexible Coretime, and 600k+ TPS — unprecedented throughput, but deeply technical.​ Building directly on JAM requires new logic structures (Refine / Accumulate cycles, PVM opcodes, Coretime orchestration).
+Developers, DAOs, and enterprises need SDKs, prebuilt frameworks, and management layers—tools you will deliver as the “OS.”

+So, in order to onboard more users onto Polkadot infrastructure, we have to start with what is the status quo of developing hurdles that users are facing.

+"Problem Statement"

+Polkadot JAM transforms the relay chain into a compute layer—a decentralized, parallel-processing environment (PVM + services).
+Developers can technically run anything on it, but writing directly to JAM’s “core space” involves:​

+1. Asynchronous service lifecycles (Refine / Accumulate / onTransfer)

+2. Coretime management

+3. Data‑availability logic

+4. Service‑to‑service orchestration​

+Building directly there is complex and slow—comparable to programming in assembly code.
 Creating and managing a DAO can be complex, requiring technical coding expertise and significant resources.
 Legacy blockchains (Ethereum, Solana) and Layer-2s rely on high gas fees, complex slot auctions, and limited composability, capping user participation and stifling real-world adoption.​

 For Developers: